bitpoke/mysql-operator/docs/backups.md

 toc: true
 ---

-Backups are stored on object storage services like S3 or google cloud storage.
+Backups are stored on object storage services like S3 or Google Cloud Storage.

-In order to be able to store backup, the secret defined under `backupBucketSecretName` must the credentials to store those backups.
+In order to be able to store a backup, the secret defined under `backupBucketSecretName` must have the credentials to store those backups.
 The backups are uploaded using [Rclone](https://rclone.org/).
-The contents of the secret are used to generate an rclone.conf in [hack/docker/mysql-helper/docker-entrypoint.sh](https://github.com/presslabs/mysql-operator/blob/master/hack/docker/mysql-helper/docker-entrypoint.sh).
+The contents of the secret are used to generate a rclone.conf in [hack/docker/mysql-helper/docker-entrypoint.sh](https://github.com/presslabs/mysql-operator/blob/master/hack/docker/mysql-helper/docker-entrypoint.sh).

-### Setup backup to S3
+### Setup a backup on S3

 You need to specify the `backupBucketURL` for the cluster to an URL like `s3://BUCKET_NAME`, and a secret.